05 March 2016

 French postcard by La Roue Tourne, Paris.

-He started his acting career at the theatre and and build up his trade at the Paris Music Hall.
-In 1958, he made his film debut in a small, uncredited part in the French-Italian drama Les Amants de Montparnasse/The Lovers of Montparnasse (Jacques Becker, 1958), which chronicles the last year of the life of the Italian painter Amedeo Modigliani (Gérard Philipe) who worked and died in poverty in the Montparnasse Quarter of Paris.
+Pierre Richard was born Pierre Richard Maurice Charles Leopold Defays in Valenciennes, France, in 1934.
+His family was upper-class with an embarrassing wealth of middle names.
+He started his acting career at the theatre and built up his trade at the Paris Music Hall.
+In 1958, he made his film debut in a small, uncredited part in the French-Italian drama Les Amants de Montparnasse / The Lovers of Montparnasse (Jacques Becker, 1958), which chronicles the last year of the life of the Italian painter Amedeo Modigliani (Gérard Philipe), who worked and died in poverty in the Montparnasse Quarter of Paris.

-Two years later followed the comedy Les malheurs d'Alfred/The Troubles of Alfred (Pierre Richard, 1972).
+The comedy Les malheurs d'Alfred / The Troubles of Alfred (Pierre Richard, 1972) followed two years later.
 Alfred (Pierre Richard) is an unemployed architect who is incredibly unlucky, and when he tries to commit suicide, he meets a female television presenter (Anny Duperey) who is pursued by the same misfortune.

-That same year, he had his international breakthrough with the comedy hit Le grand blond avec une chaussure noire/The Tall Blond Man with One Black Shoe (1972), directed by Yves Robert and written by Francis Veber.
-Richard played a naive, innocent concert musician plucked by chance to become a superspy on a top secret mission.
-The same team made also the sequel, Le retour du grand blond/The Return of the Tall Blond Man (Yves Robert, 1974).
+That same year, he had his international breakthrough with the comedy hit Le grand blond avec une chaussure noire / The Tall Blond Man with One Black Shoe (1972), directed by Yves Robert and written by Francis Veber.
+Richard played a naive, innocent concert musician plucked by chance to become a superspy on a top-secret mission.
+The same team also made the sequel, Le retour du grand blond / The Return of the Tall Blond Man (Yves Robert, 1974).
 Le Grand Blond avec une chaussure noire was remade in English as The Man with One Red Shoe (Stan Dragoti, 1985) with Tom Hanks.

 Pierre Richard